solo-io/service-mesh-for-less-blog/README.md

 - lowest P50 latency `2.4ms`
 - highest P99 latency `4.1ms`

-From these results, we can derive that the addition of Ambient mode to our test application adds around `0.9ms - 2ms` of latency to our application round-trip.
+From these results, we can derive that the addition of Ambient mode to our test application adds around `0.9ms - 2ms` of latency to our application round-trip for our 3-tier service.
 These are pretty excellent results for latency performance while providing mTLS for our applications!
 Full results for the Ambient mode tests can be seen in the `/experiment-data` directory

 Below we can see the 30 minute history cluster CPU dashboard for this test run as shown in the GKE console